 Just a quick brush-up on our science history: Nikola Tesla, a Serbian-American inventor and electrical engineer, was the proponent of AC power.
 For him, AC was the superior method of transmitting electricity over long distances, as it could be easily converted to different voltages using transformers.
 Thomas Edison, inventor of the light bulb and founder of General Electric, believed that DC was safer and more reliable for homes and businesses and wanted to establish a DC-based electrical grid to power the nation.

-The battle between AC and DC began in the 1880s when George Westinghouse, acquired the rights to Tesla's AC system.
+The battle between AC vs DC began in the 1880s when George Westinghouse, acquired the rights to Tesla's AC system.
 Westinghouse saw the potential of AC power and began building AC power plants and distribution systems, becoming a competitor of Edison's DC infrastructure.

 Edison was said to be threatened and launched propaganda against AC power.
 He spread misinformation about the dangers of AC, including the infamous "electrocution of animals" demonstrations using AC power.
 Despite Edison's efforts, AC power continued to gain popularity due to its efficiency and lower cost of transmission.